Information Shapes Koopman Representation: Practical Details, Implementation and Experimental Details

 \paragraph{Kármán Vortex.} The Kármán vortex street dataset is generated from the two-dimensional incompressible Navier–Stokes equations, which describe the velocity field $(u,v)$ and pressure $p$ of a viscous fluid:

 where $Re = U L / \nu$ is the Reynolds number, defined with characteristic velocity $U$, length $L$, and kinematic viscosity $\nu$.
 The training dataset covers flows with $Re \in [40,1000]$, while the test dataset focuses on $Re=1000$.
 The flow is simulated around a cylinder, producing the characteristic alternating vortex shedding pattern.
-The domain is discretized on a $64 \times 64$ grid, with time step $\Delta t = 0.001 \,\text{s}$, and both $u$ and $v$ velocity components are recorded at each grid point (data from \citep{takamoto2022pdebench}).
+The domain is discretized on a $64 \times 64$ grid, with time step $\Delta t = 0.001 \,\text{s}$, and both $u$ and $v$ velocity components are recorded at each grid point (data from \citep{Luo2023cfdbench}).

 \paragraph{Dam Flow.} The dam flow dataset is also generated from the two-dimensional incompressible Navier–Stokes equations, using the same formulation as in the Kármán vortex case.
 The training dataset spans $Re \in [40,1000]$ and the test dataset uses $Re=1000$.
 The flow is initialized in a rectangular channel with a fixed dam obstacle, where an imposed inlet velocity drives the fluid past the dam-like structure, generating a simple wake pattern downstream.
-The domain is discretized on a $64 \times 64$ spatial grid, with temporal resolution $\Delta t = 0.1 \,\text{s}$ (data from \citep{takamoto2022pdebench}).
+The domain is discretized on a $64 \times 64$ spatial grid, with temporal resolution $\Delta t = 0.1 \,\text{s}$ (data from \citep{Luo2023cfdbench}).

+The ERA5 dataset is a global atmospheric reanalysis produced by the European Centre for Medium-Range Weather Forecasts (ECMWF), providing a physically consistent estimate of the large-scale circulation from 1940 to the present \citep{Hersbach2020era5}.
+The physic state consists of five channels: 500,hPa geopotential, 850,hPa temperature, 700,hPa specific humidity, and 850,hPa wind components in the zonal and meridional directions.
+We train all baselines from 1979-01-01 to 2016-01-01 and test after 2018-01-01 (data from \citep{Rasp2024weatherbench2}).
 Illustrations are provided in Figure~\ref{fig:examples_of_phisical_sim}.